SamuelSwartzberg/flashcardifying_text_temp/inf.md

 the general syntax is `paramname = defaultval` (within the parameter list) Python, JS, SCSS/Sass @mixin, @function have default parameters TODO Check other languages

+#### Binding

+Arguments are generally bound to parameters.
+JS's bind() method has the potential to change the idea that arguments passed to a function call are bound to parameters.
+JS's bind() is called on a function.
+JS's bind() method binds the first argument that it is passed to the this of the function, and any following arguments to the parameters of the function it was called on.

 ### Asynchronous callable units

 Asynchrony, in computer programming, refers to the occurrence of events independent of the main program flow and ways to deal with such events.